sfc-gh-cbaechtold/sfquickstarts/site/sfguides/src/intro_to_snowpark_container_services/intro_to_snowpark_container_services.md

 The only thing unique to Snowflake about this container, is that the REST API code expects to receive requests in the format that [Snowflake External Function](https://docs.snowflake.com/en/sql-reference/external-functions-data-format#body-format) calls are packaged, and must also package the response in the expected format so that we can use it as a Service Function. **Note this is only required if you intend to interact with the API via a SQL function**.

-Let's build and test the image locally from the terminal. **Note it is a best practice to tag your local images with a `local_repository` prefix that is comprised of your first initial and last name, e.g. `jsmith/my-image:latest`.
+Let's build and test the image locally from the terminal. **Note it is a best practice to tag your local images with a `local_repository` prefix.
+Often, users will set this to a combination of first initial and last name, e.g. `jsmith/my-image:latest`.
 Navigate to your local clone of `.../spcs-101-quickstart/src/convert-api` and run a Docker build command:
 ```bash
 cd .../spcs-101-quickstart/src/convert-api
 docker build --platform=linux/amd64 -t <local_repository>/convert-api:latest .